- Looking for the latest in the Note series? Then you'll want to check out the Samsung Galaxy Note 5.

 In the bottom corner you'll also notice the end of the S Pen stylus hiding inside the body of the Galaxy Note 4, while behind the removable rear cover there's a microSIM port, microSD slot and a sizable 3220mAh battery.

-This, then, is the Note handset with the most premium and accomplished look and feel to date.
-Samsung is finally providing the build quality its top-end devices have been yearning for.
+This, then, was the Note handset with the most premium and accomplished look and feel to date.
+Samsung is finally providing the build quality its top-end devices have been yearning for and it's since gone even further towards premium perfection with the Galaxy Note 5.

 Samsung has managed to keep the dimensions manageable - it's certainly a lot easier to hold than the 6-inch Lumia 1520 and Ascend Mate 7 - and while the iPhone 6 Plus may look sleeker, the Galaxy Note 4 boasts a bigger, better screen and very similar dimensions.